AGLDWG/gnaf-dataset/README.md

 # GNAF LDAPI test
-A Linked Data API for GA's samples.
+A Linked Data API for PSMA's G-NAF.

 ## About